haondt/Gabbro/README.md

 so a pluging should be mapped to an env var, and the env var can be used for hydration.

 The following plugins are supported:
 - `{{ secret('path/to/folder', 'SECRET_NAME') }}` - this will make a url request to Infisical to try and retrieve the secret.
-It will use the key in `key.txt` as an authorization token to retrieve the secret.
+It requires the following env vars:
+  - `INFISICAL_SECRET_KEY` - the bearer token for infisical
+  - `INFISICAL_URL` - the base url for infisical
+- `{{ gsm('SECRET_NAME', 'secret_tag1', 'secret_tag2', ...) }}` - this will make a url request to Gabbro Secret Manager to try and retrieve the secret.
+It requires the following env vars:
+  - `GSM_API_KEY` - the bearer token for gabbro secret manager
+  - `GSM_URL` - the base url for gabbro secret manager
+  - it will retrieve a secret that has the matching name and all of the tags. this must result in **exactly one** secret in the response from gabbro secret manager
+- `{{ env('MY_ENV_VAR') }}` - this will be replaced with the value of the environment variable
+- `{{ yaml('PATH', 'foo', 'bar', 0, 'baz')}}` - this will get the yaml file at `PATH` and will use the remaning values to extract a value from the yaml object
+  - `PATH` can be a file path or an environment variable that resolves to a file path, with priority on the latter.
+  - the remaning arguments must be strings or ints
+  - the object that the path resolves to must be a string

 ## 4. Final Steps